-The bar chart and table below provide some indication of the risks of investing in the Fund.
-The bar chart shows the Fund's performance for its first full calendar year, and the table shows how the Fund's average annual returns for the periods indicated compare with those of a broad measure of market performance.
+The bar chart and table below provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and by showing the Fund's average annual returns for certain time periods as compared to a broad measure of market performance.
 The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.